hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - Alice intent to transfer 15 T5 tokens to Dave
 - Alice intent to transfer NFT serials 5 & 6 of token T6 to Dave
+- Alice intent to transfer 20 T7 tokens to Eric
+- Alice intent to transfer NFT serials 7 & 8 of token T8 to Eric

 Note: In the transaction body Alice had split her intended transfers to Dave in two but in the result exposed by the record they were combined.
 TokenAirdrops may be combined in an additive